Skip to main content

 Up until now, our camera doesn't really show anything on its screen.
 We can utilize Set Image node to display the result image on the camera screen.

-1. Open up the Behavior tab.
-Since building this part of the game is a bit redundant, you'll see that we have already prepared 3 actions in this object for setting 3 seperate evidence images.
+1. Open up the Behaviour tab.
+Since building this part of the game is a bit redundant, you'll see that we have already prepared 3 actions in this object for setting 3 separate evidence images.
 You'll only have to remember that we'll call these actions from other objects in the game.

-1. Select Train in the scene again and open up its Behavior tab.
-Go to Capture Behavior Group then add two Call Action nodes.
+1. Select Train in the scene again and open up its Behaviour tab.
+Go to Capture Behaviour Group then add two Call Action nodes.

-• For the first one, set to "3" action under Camera > Image.
+• For the first one, set it to the "3" action under Camera > Image.

-• For the second one, set to "3" action under Camera > Text.
+• For the second one, set it to the "3" action under Camera > Text.

 Checkpoint

 Run your project.
-Check that when you (left click to) take photo:
+Check that when you (left click to) take a photo:

 • The camera screen displays the result image

-We have finished the behavior of one evidence.
-By duplicating objects and doing slight changes, we can extend the behavior to all 3 evidences: the train, bottles and body outline.
+We have finished the behaviour for one piece of evidence.
+By duplicating objects and making slight changes, we can extend the behaviour to all 3 pieces of evidence: the train, bottles and body outline.

 1. Select Train in the scene.
 Duplicate the Train and rename it as Bottles.

-1. Open up its Behavior tab.
-Go to Capture Behavior Group and modify the following node:
+1. Open up its Behaviour tab.
+Go to Capture Behaviour Group and modify the following nodes:

-• For the "Image: 3" Call Action node, set target to "2" action under Image.
+• For the "Image: 3" Call Action node, set the target to "2" action under Image.

-• For the "Text: 3" Call Action node, set target to "2" action under Text.
+• For the "Text: 3" Call Action node, set the target to "2" action under Text.

 1. Now do the same (from 1 to 3) for the body outline.